 In February 2016, the FASB issued ASU No. 2016-02 Leases (Topic 842).
 The amendments in this ASU introduce broad changes to the accounting and reporting for leases by lessees.
 The main provisions of the new standard include: clarifications to the definitions of a lease, components of leases, and criteria for determining lease classification; requiring virtually all leased assets, including operating leases and related liabilities, to be reflected on the lessee's balance sheet; and expanding and adding to the required disclosures for lessees.
 This update is effective for annual and interim periods beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application of the standard is permitted.
-The ASU requires a modified retrospective approach to transitioning which allows for the use of practical expedients to effectively account for leases commenced prior to the effective date in accordance with previous GAAP, except that lessees are required to recognize a right-of-use asset and a lease liability for all operating leases at each reporting date based on the present value of the effects this new guidance will have on our business process and systems, consolidated financial statements, and related disclosures.
+The ASU requires a modified retrospective approach to transitioning which allows for the use of practical expedients to effectively account for leases commenced prior to the effective date in accordance with previous GAAP, except that lessees are required to recognize a right-of-use asset and a lease liability for all operating leases at each reporting date based on the present value of the remaining minimum rental payments that were tracked and disclosed under previous GAAP.
+We are still evaluating the totality of the effects this new guidance will have on our business process and systems, consolidated financial statements, and related disclosures.
 We have identified a vendor with software suited to track and account for leases under the new standard.
 We have not concluded on the anticipated financial statement effects of adoption.
 We plan to adopt this standard on January 1, 2019.